-Fiberglass is commonly used for repairs or reinforcement on materials such as plastic, wood, metal, and even Styrofoam.
+Fiberglass is commonly used for repairs or reinforcement on materials such as plastics, wood, metal, and even plastic foam.
 Fiberglass will bond to almost any surface as long as the surface is properly prepared and scuffed.
-For repairs on PVC fiberglass works great and if applied properly will most likely last as long as the PVC does.
+For repairs on PVC, fiberglass works great and if applied properly will likely last as long as the PVC does.

 Wipe the damaged area clean using a rag and acetone.

 Saturate the mat with the felt roller and roll out any air bubbles using an air roller.
 Apply the next two layers following the same process and let the fiberglass cure until it's hard and cool to the touch.

-Sand the fiberglass patch with 100 grit sandpaper to remove any burs or sharp hairs of fiberglass.
+Sand the fiberglass patch with 100-grit sandpaper to remove any burs or sharp hairs of fiberglass.

 When using a grinder, you should always wear eye protection.